Parameters in UDFs

 When you create a user-defined function, you must specify what input parameters it should take (if any) and what output it should return.
-While input parameters are sometimes not necessary, an output parameter is mandatory in all cases (that is, a function must always return something).
-For example, the function below has no inputs and one output which returns the text "hello" to the caller:
+While input parameters are sometimes not necessary, an output parameter is mandatory in all cases, which means a function must always return something.
+For example, the function below has no inputs and one output which returns the text hello to the caller:

-Function parameters can be of simple type (such as string or integer) or a complex structure.
-For example, the user-defined function "FindArticle" illustrated below has two input and one output parameters.
+Function parameters can be of simple type (e.g., string or integer) or a complex structure.
+For example, the user-defined function FindArticle illustrated below has two input and one output parameters:

 •CompletePO is an output parameter of complex XML type.